AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/declutter-account.md

 ## Step 2: Delete Unused Dashboards and Reports

 The next step in auditing your account is to delete any unused dashboards and reports.

+>[!NOTE}
+>
-Note that you need [Admin or standard user permissions](../administrator/user-management/user-management.md) to do this.
+>You need `Admin` or `Standard` [user permissions](../administrator/user-management/user-management.md) to do this.

-Every user with Admin or Standard access can create reports and dashboards.
+Every user with `Admin` or `Standard` access can create reports and dashboards.
 For that reason, everyone with these permissions must follow the steps below to identify and remove unused reports.

 ### Review Your Dashboards and Reports

 Before you delete anything, you should review your reports and dashboards to assess what is currently in use.
-While you can use the **find unused reports** feature described below, any initial review will make your cleanup efforts much more productive.
+While you can use the **[!UICONTROL find unused reports]** feature described below, any initial review will make your cleanup efforts much more productive.

 ### Deleting Dashboards and Reports